MarkMaldaba/PHPSerializationFixer/README.md

-Anyone who's been in this situation knows that once this happens your choice boils down to two options: spend hours going through the data and piecing it back together, in order to salvage what you can; or taking the quicker option and wiping the invalid data altogether.
+Anyone who's been in this situation knows that once this happens your choice boils down to two options: spend hours going through the data and piecing it back together, in order to salvage what you can; or take the quicker option and wiping the invalid data altogether.

 Not any more!